Girls Just Want to Have Fun: The Best Gifts Ideas for Girls

 If It Fits Into Family Values

-Before you buy a gift for your daughter for Christmas, you need to think first if the gift choice is consistent with how you’ve been raising her.
+Before you buy a gift for your daughter, you need to think first if the gift choice is consistent with how you’ve been raising her.

-If you think she spends too much time with electronics, for instance, you shouldn’t send her a mixed message by giving her a bunch of new Wii games for Christmas.
+If you think she spends too much time with electronics, for instance, you shouldn’t send her a mixed message by giving her a bunch of new Wii games.
 You’ll just be tempting her to spend her time on something that you’d like her to do less of.

 If you’ve been trying to promote more physical fitness in your family on the other hand, maybe an appropriate gift could be a tennis racket or a basketball for your daughter, particularly if she has been excited about learning a particular sport.